Pacific Fur Company: McKay's efforts

 During the summer of 1810, Alexander McKay hired thirteen French-Canadians for the Tonquin.
 The majority of the group remained in Montreal until late July, when they given directives to withdraw to New York City.
-A canoe provided transportation for the trip down the Richelieu River and Lake Champlain.
+A canoe provided transportation for the trip up the Richelieu River and Lake Champlain.
 At Whitehall additional men that were employed by McKay joined the southbound party, among them Ovide de Montigny.
 On 3 August they reached New York City, with the group's "hats decorated with parti-colored ribands and feathers..." causing some Americans to believe them to Natives.
 The following day lodgings at Long Island were reached and the scene was described by clerk Gabriel Franchère:"We sang as we rowed; which, joined to the unusual sight of a birch bark canoe impelled by nine stout Canadians, dark as Indians, and as gayly adorned, attracted a crowd upon the wharves to gaze at us as we glided along."
 While waiting to depart for the Pacific, McKay met with British diplomatic official Francis James Jackson.
 The official assured McKay that in the event of war between the United States and United Kingdom, all PFC employees that were British employees would be treated as such.